 Thane Family Court – Mutual Consent Divorce, Court Naka

 The Family Court at Thane handles matrimonial matters for Thane Taluka from the District Court complex at Court Naka, Thane West.
 If you live in Thane city — Ghodbunder Road, Hiranandani Estate, Manpada, Majiwada, or Mira-Bhayander — this is your court, not Bandra.
-This page covers who files here, which neighbouring areas go elsewhere, how the process works, and how we handle cases where one spouse is abroad.
-To start your case, fill in our Divorce Application Form and we will take it forward.
+This page covers who files here, which neighbouring areas go elsewhere, how the process works, and how we handle cases where one spouse is posted abroad.

 Jurisdiction

-Mutual consent divorce petitions are filed here where the couple last resided together, where the marriage was solemnized, or where the wife currently resides within Thane Taluka.
-The court covers the Thane Municipal Corporation area — it does not cover all of Thane District.
+Mutual consent divorce petitions are maintainable here where the couple last resided together, where the marriage was solemnized, or where the wife currently resides — provided that address falls within Thane Taluka.
+The court covers the Thane Municipal Corporation area.
+It does not cover all of Thane District.
+For the full statutory framework, see our mutual divorce in India guide.

 Localities under this court